Victory Stadium: Demolition

 Several thousand bricks were saved from the stadium's facades.
-The remaining debris was transported to a landfill, except for the steel rebar which was recycled.
 The city made the bricks available on July 8 and 13.
 The distribution on July 8 was limited to city residents who drove to the distribution center near the stadium.
 Each car could take up to four bricks; pedestrians were not allowed in the line.
 Traffic backed up about one mile from the distribution center.
 The remaining bricks were distributed on July 13.
 City residents again received first preference, but non-residents were allowed in the line.
 After the experience of July 8, the distribution process was much smoother on July 13.
 However, that night, some persons broke into the demolition site and removed other bricks that had not been designated for the distribution.
 Within a few days, at least one brick was placed for sale on eBay; bricks have also been sold on Craigslist and at yard sales.
 Many Roanokers have had their bricks engraved to commemorate the stadium.
 Some bricks have also been set aside for a stadium memorial.

 The site of Victory Stadium now has several athletic fields, which has added fields to those at the nearby River's Edge sports complex.
-However, the city council voted in June 2007 to build an amphitheatre on the site.
+The city council voted in June 2007 to build an amphitheatre on part of the site, which (as of 2025) has yet to be constructed.